 It is never a bad idea to take a taxi back to your hotel at night, especially in cities like San Jose.
 Places that are safe during the day might become more dangerous at night when the streets are empty.
 Don’t risk it just to save a few bucks.

 3. Avoid walking alone at night

-While it is easy to get a taxi or Uber in cities like San Jose it might be more difficult or impossible at small villages.
-In this case avoid walking around alone.
+While it is easy to get a taxi or Uber in cities like San Jose it might be more difficult or impossible in small villages.
+In this case, avoid walking around alone.
 The chances of getting robbed are significantly smaller if you are in a group.

 4. Ask at hotels/ restaurants to call a taxi for you and only take official red taxis in San Jose

 You might have heard stories of tourists being robbed in fake taxis.
 Be safe and only take the official red taxis in San Jose and ask at the reception of hotels or restaurants if they can call a taxi for you.

 4. Don’t carry large sums of money (and hide it in different locatins)

 I guess this one is also pretty much self-explaining.
 Only take the amount of money that you really need.